GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/passives-table.md

 - Inherits with <span style="color: DarkOrange">Name P*</span> refer to Potential inherits.
 Full list [here](../../adventurers/adventurer-quicklist/#__tabbed_1_4).
 - Inherits with <span style="color: cyan">Name A*</span> refer to inherits from their alternative style.
 - The majority of class passives follow a similar pattern per level for a maximum of +25 to a stat.
+- Inherits - max is level 6 if not the class or legendary unit (self values).

 ### Class